On the Robustness of Democratic Electoral Processes to Computational Propaganda: Results

 \subsection{Bipartite System}

 Modeling an electoral process proceeds in two steps.
 In the first step, opinions are formed.
 In the second step, an electoral outcome is defined from these opinions.
-The first step depends on parameters that model sociological characteristics of the voter population, such as the a priori polarization of opinions and the openness of the voters to different point of views, modeled here by the interaction distance $\epsilon$ (see Methods Section).
+The first step depends on parameters that model sociological characteristics of the voter population, such as the polarization and a priori partisan biases of natural opinions, as well as the openness of the voters to different point of views, modeled here by the interaction distance $\epsilon$ (see Methods Section).
 The second step models different electoral systems existing in different democratic countries or for different branches of government -- executive, legislative and judiciary~\cite{Montesquieu}.
 To understand which sociological aspects of a voter population influence electoral robustness and how, and which electoral system is more robust, we would like to identify the impact of each aspect on the robustness of the outcome of an election, independently of other biases.
-Therefore, while in the validation step discussed above, biased distributions of natural opinions were considered, reflecting the outcome of the previous election cycle, we take here unbiased distributions with equal opinion probability for each party over the voter population.
 We first focus on the influence of sociological characteristics of the electorate on electoral robustness (see the Methods Section).

+Our first result is that introducing significant biases through the parameters $\mu$ and $\rho$ in Eq.~\eqref{eq:distribution} results in clear-cut election outcomes that are very hard to invert.
+Our first, not unexpected result is therefore that partisan populations are quite resilient against opinion manipulation.
+This is a relatively trivial result, as significant electoral biases result in clear-cut elections with a comfortable voting margin between winning and losing parties.
+Reversing the electoral outcome accordingly requires to change the opinion of large numbers of voters.
+Details are discussed in Section V of the Supplementary Information.